ono-midori/ono-midori.github.io/techs/libevent.md

 #### Manually adjusting rate limits

 For programs with really complex needs, you might want to adjust the current values of a token bucket.
-You might want to do this, for example, if your program is generating traffic in some way that isn’t via a bufferevent.
+You might want to do this, for example, if your program is generating traffic in some way that isn't via a bufferevent.

 ```c++
 int bufferevent_decrement_read_limit(struct bufferevent *bev, ev_ssize_t decr);